W3CSS Theme - Hover Classes

 Here are six simple things you can do to improve the appearance of your Web page when it is printed.
 Use page breaks before page headers to keep them with their text.
 Separate content from navigation.
 Try to keep the main content—the part your audience is interested in reading—in a separate area of the design from the site navigation.
 You can then use CSS to hide navigation in the printed version with a nav included in the print style sheet.
 Avoid using transparent colors in graphics.
 This is especially true if the graphic is on a background color or a graphic other than white.

-W3CSS Theme - How Regions are Constructed?
+W3CSS Theme - Container Classes

 By drupalhero |

-W3CSS Theme - Responsive Classes
+W3CSS Theme - Border Classes

 By drupalhero |